swiftlang/swift/docs/CToSwiftNameTranslation.md

 ## `swift_private`

 The `swift_private` Clang attribute prepends `__` onto the base name of any declaration being imported except initializers.
 For initializers with no arguments, a dummy `Void` argument with the name `__` is inserted; otherwise, the label for the first argument has `__` prepended.
 This transformation takes place after any other name manipulation, unless the declaration has a custom name.
-It will not occur if the declaration is an override; in that case the name needs to match the overridden declaration.
+It will not occur if the declaration is an override or matches a protocol requirement; in that case the name needs to match the "overridden" declaration.

 ```objc
 @interface Example : NSObject